 After the tests, the SLP will set goals to guide your loved one’s speech therapy.

 Therapists set what are called SMART goals.
-As Figure 1 shows, a SMART goal is:
+A SMART goal is:

 - Specific—the goal is clear and unambiguous

 - Measurable—the goal can be seen and measured in a concrete way

 - Attainable—the goal is realistic; it may be challenging, but it’s not out of reach

 - Relevant—the goal is worthwhile; it supports and is aligned with other goals, and team members buy into it

 - Time-based—the goal has a specific target date.Figure 1.
 SMART goals are useful in many areas of life.
 When a goal is specific, measurable, attainable, relevant, and time-based, it creates a sense of optimism and urgency and gets you ready for success.